-The Love Letters ministry began unwillingly in September of 2009.
 The night that I miscarried my first child God laid the phrase, the title, "Love Letters to Miscarried Moms" on my heart.
-On one of the darkest nights of my life, God revealed to me that my purpose in the midst of my own tragedy was bigger than myself.
+On one of the darkest nights of my life, God revealed to me that my purpose in the midst of tragedy was bigger than myself.

-As the years have passed, I have received many letters of thanks and many letters pleading for comfort and hope.
-For each one, I respond with a letter, a love letter, and I realize that God knew the ministry that this book would become long before the book was ever written.
+I have received many letters of thanks and many letters pleading for comfort and hope.
+For each one, I respond with a letter, a love letter, and I realize that God knew the ministry that this book would become long before I wrote it.

 Hanging in there?
 At some undistinguished point in the last six years, I went from surviving the day to actively searching out its blessings and striving to be a blessing to others.

 If you or someone you know has had a miscarriage quite recently, I can tell you from experience that the grief is survivable.